-UNDERGRADUATES LOOKING TO WORK IN THE LAB, PLEASE SCROLL DOWN BELOW
+*UNDERGRADUATES LOOKING TO WORK IN THE LAB, PLEASE SCROLL ALL THE WAY TO THE BOTTOM.

 Have questions or comments?
-Leave us a message!
+Send us a message!
 We look forward to hearing from you!

 Lab Manager Email: email@example.com